 Count Sebastian Gregory Fani reportedly designed the first Macchina di Santa Rosa in 1686.
 There are sketches of the machine in the Civic Museum of Viterbo that date back to 1690.
 During the 18th century, noble families in Viterbo sponsored extravagant versions of the machine to honor Saint Rose of Viterbo.

 Some designs resembled an altar, while others looked like a church tower.
 The next design appeared to be Gothic and later evolved into a sculptural concept.
-The older macchina was made of wood and papier-mache, but in recent decades, creators have started using a combination of steel and fiberglass.
+In recent decades, creators have shifted from using wood and papier-mâché for the older macchina to employing a combination of steel and fiberglass.

 Every five years, the Municipality of Viterbo chooses a manufacturer to build a new macchina.
 There are some specifications for the structure.
 First, it has to be “28 meters high above the shoulder of the porters,” resulting in a height of 29.50 meters from the ground.
 There are also some required measurements that are based on the streets of Viterbo’s historic center, taking into consideration the narrowest passages, as well as gutters and balconies along the way.
 Past designs of the macchina resembled a Gothic bell tower.
 This is why writer Orio Vergani coined the traditional description of “walking bell tower.”